cgi-uswest-chimpls/get-started/how-to-build-a-microservice.md

 ## How to Build a Java Microservice with Spring Boot

 This guide assumes you have [Spring Tool Suite](https://spring.io/tools) installed locally as your IDE.
+It also assumes you have integrated Gradle.
+How to integrate Gradle into your STS instance is the topic of another guide.

 For this project all microservice apps will be built using Gradle.
 It is also possible to build with Maven.